MODFLOW-USGS/mf2005/readme.txt

 executables starting with version 1.2 of MODFLOW-2000.

 The MODFLOW runfiles included with this distribution are compiled for 64-bit versions of the Windows operating system.
-A separate 32-bit MODFLOW executable is also included for those that may be working on older 32-bit computer systems.
-The 32-bit MODFLOW version is called mf2005ia32.exe.

 D. TESTING